ipfs/team-mgmt/IPFS_ALL_HANDS_FORMAT.md

-### IPFS Hands on Meeting
+### IPFS All Hands Format

 ![](https://media.giphy.com/media/JFawGLFMCJNDi/giphy.gif)

 ## The Dream

 For the past couple of months, we have been discussing revamping the IPFS ALL HANDS meetings.
 If you want more context, please see issue https://github.com/ipfs/pm/issues/636.

 We want the IPFS hands-on meeting act as a space where we can showcase all of our hard work and game changing projects.The IPFS meetings give viewers a taste of some of the problems we are tackling.